IKIM-Essen/ClusterDocs/docs/reference/publications-and-rcc-credit.md

-# Publications and acknowledging RCC
+# Publications, acknowledging, and citing RCC

 Research publications are one of the clearest ways to show what RCC enables.
-If RCC compute, project storage, scientific software, data-transfer services, or operational support materially contributed to your work, please make that contribution visible in the paper.
+If RCC compute, project storage, scientific software, data-transfer services, or operational support materially contributed to a scholarly publication, RCC requires both acknowledgement and citation of the infrastructure contribution.

+## Publication-credit requirement

+For a scholarly publication materially enabled by RCC, authors must do both of the following:

+1. **Acknowledge RCC** in the Methods or Acknowledgements section.
+2. **Cite the canonical RCC infrastructure lineage paper** in the bibliography.

+This requirement is based on material RCC contribution.
+Having an RCC account by itself does not mean a paper used RCC.

-## Recommended acknowledgement
+## Required acknowledgement

 Use this wording in the **Methods** or **Acknowledgements** section:

 > Computational resources and services were provided by the Research Compute Cluster (RCC) at University Hospital Essen.

-Please keep the stable name **Research Compute Cluster (RCC)** in the text.
+Keep the stable name **Research Compute Cluster (RCC)** in the text.
 Consistent wording makes RCC-supported publications easier to identify without relying on author names alone.

-RCC does not currently designate a canonical methods or infrastructure paper for citation.
-Until one is formally designated, use the acknowledgement above rather than citing an unpublished manuscript.
+## Required infrastructure citation

+The current canonical published infrastructure citation is:

+> Schmidt, Hendrik F. R.; Schlötterer, Jörg; Bargull, Marcel; Nasca, Enrico; Aydelott, Ryan; Seifert, Christin; Meyer, Folker. **Towards a Trustworthy, Secure and Reliable Enclave for Machine Learning in a Hospital Setting: The Essen Medical Computing Platform (EMCP).** 2021 IEEE Third International Conference on Cognitive Machine Intelligence (CogMI), pp. 116–123.
+DOI: `10.1109/CogMI52975.2021.00023`.

+EMCP is the published architectural precursor to RCC.
+This paper remains the required RCC infrastructure citation until a dedicated published RCC methods or infrastructure paper is formally designated.
+Do not substitute an unpublished manuscript as the required bibliographic citation.

 ## Current RCC publication archive